 There are free rebate apps that allow you to scan qualifying items on your grocery receipt to earn cash back.
 There is no extra cost, you simply take a photo of the receipt and submit the image.
 Then you get cash deposited to your account.

 Ibotta—The process is super simple.
 You browse cashback offers from the app, unlock the offers that you are interested in, make a qualifying purchase, and submit receipt image.
-Sign up for Ibotta now (it’s completely FREE) and you will get $10 welcome bonus!
+Sign up for Ibotta now (it’s completely FREE) and real cash!

 Checkout51— It is quite similar to Ibotta in terms of usage, though their weekly offers are different. you need first browse the offer list and select the products that you plan to purchase.
 Buy those products at any store.
 Then you take a photo of the receipt to redeem the offer.
 It’s FREE.
 Join Checkout51 Now to start saving on your favorite brands.